ankitpokhrel/WooCommerce-Multiple-Free-Gift/readme.txt

 5. Gifts shown in frontend.

 == Changelog ==
+= 1.1.4 =
+* Fix pop up design issue in mobile device.

+= 1.1.3 =
+* Respect existing products marked with "Sold individually", so it is not possible to add multiple items of those products.
+PR #16
+* Remove deprecated add_object_page.
+* Fix message box design.

 = 1.1.0 =
 * Now works with large number of products (fixes issue #1).
 * Tested with over half million products.